Fall Programs Sept 5 – Dec 23 (16 weeks) *Summer session ongoing until Sept 2nd.

 All of our youth small group programs place an emphasis on coaching movement, strength, overall fitness & athleticism based on age, experience, and athletic goals.
 We strive to help each person learn, and excel in a fun, challenging small group environment.

 For more info on Spring and Summer Hockey Performance and Off-Season Development programs, please visit our PERFORMANCE HOCKEY PAGE HERE

 Sessions are coached in small groups, with attention to individual needs.
 Each person has their own space to move, lift and learn as we aspire to inspire everyone to a lifelong appreciation for health and fitness and help them move better and perform better in their sport and/or in their daily life along the way.

 The Move365 style of athletic training focuses on enhancing athleticism, building better movers, and forging better athletes and better performers.
 We are here to teach proper movement, to coach them to move better, and inspire them to move, every day.

-All in-person sessions will take place inside our NEW Move365 training centre, now located at 104-114 Dundas Street East.
-The new training area is complete with a turf area for movement and speed development, sled work and an active sports area with synthetic ice and a netted area for hitting baseballs, golf balls etc.
+All in-person sessions will take place inside our Move365 training centre, located at 104-114 Dundas Street East.
+The training area is complete with a turf area for movement and speed development, sled work and an active sports area with synthetic ice and a netted area for shooting pucks and LAX balls, hitting baseballs, golf balls etc.

 Fundamental Athletic Development (ages 9-11) *please see below class description and more details